-One of my guilty pleasure is eating French fries.
-It's crispy on the outside and soft on the inside.
+One of my guilty pleasures is eating French fries.
+It’s crispy on the outside and soft on the inside.

 It became a choice between my commitment to healthy eating and guilty pleasure indulgence.

 But neither choice worked.
 I needed a healthier alternative to my all-time favorite fries.